cfw-guide/dsi.cfw.guide/docs/index.md

 - On Windows, it's recommended to [show file extensions](file-extensions-windows.html) if you are using the default File Explorer
 - The only brick risk comes from installing Unlaunch, and the brick risk is minimal
-- If you are not experienced with copying files to an SD card, we have helper tools available at your disposal

 ::: tip